 The passes are for each vehicle, not each hiker.
-For example, if you are hiking in a group and all arrived together in the same vehicle, you just need one pass.
-If your group arrived in multiple vehicles, you will need a pass for each vehicle.
+For example, if you are hiking in a group and all arrive together in the same vehicle, you just need one pass.
+If your group arrives in multiple vehicles, you will need a pass for each vehicle.

 Day hikers do not need a parking pass as long as they are out of the park by 10 PM and don’t arrive before 6 AM.

 Your America the Beautiful pass will work in lieu of a permit!